replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 # App Manager Release Notes

+## 1.99.0

+Released on May 18, 2023

+Support for Kubernetes: 1.24, 1.25, and 1.26

+### New Features {#new-features-1-99-0}
+* Adds a new Native Helm installation method that leverages the `kots.io.v1beta2` HelmChart custom resource.

+### Improvements {#improvements-1-99-0}
+* Applies application status informers before deploying the actual resources.
+This can be helpful in cases where deployments can take a long time as the statuses will be available while the deployment is happening.
+* Updates the minio/minio image to RELEASE.2023-05-04T21-44-30Z.
+* Updates the minio/mc image to RELEASE.2023-05-04T18-10-16Z.
+* Updates the rqlite/rqlite image to 7.17.0.
+* Updates the replicated/local-volume-provider image to v0.5.3 to resolve CVE-2022-4415 and CVE-2022-3821 with high severity.
+* Replace the misleading call-to-action button that could mistakenly lead the user to believe it initiates the instance restore process.

+### Bug Fixes {#bug-fixes-1-99-0}
+* Fixes a bug where the rqlite collector was unable to collect a data dump if the name of the rqlite container was changed.
+* Enhances formatting to accommodate lengthy strings.
+* Fixes an issue where re-running preflights during the initial install could cause the UI to incorrectly show a status of "Currently pending version".
+* Fixes an issue where re-running preflights during the initial install could cause the application to be re-deployed.

 ## Kubernetes Compatibility

 The following table lists the versions of Kubernetes that are compatible with each version of the app manager: